All students accepted to the College must submit the following prior to enrollment:

 - Evidence of CPR Certification.
 (Certification valid for two years and must be current throughout program.)

 - Negative 12-panel drug screen from a certified lab within 30 days prior to the first day of enrollment.

 - Complete Physical and Emotional Health Assessment form indicating the applicant is physically and emotionally capable of undertaking the program in which he or she is to be enrolled.

 Students enrolled in the following programs: MSHS, MSN, RN-to-BSN, BSMI - Non-Clinical Option, CRC and MSN are treated as non-clinical and do not have to complete the fingerprint clearance, urine drug screen, or show evidence of BLS for Healthcare Providers.

 New students will be emailed prior to the enrollment start date with instructions on how to submit the required documentation.

 Some health and immunization requirements must be updated annually.
-Students should contact the Immunization Coordinator to ensure that all requirements are satisfied each semester.
+Students should consult their EXXAT account or contact the Associate Dean, Student Affairs and Enrollment Management to ensure that all requirements are satisfied each semester.
 Failure to maintain compliance with immunization requirements may result in class/clinical removal and/or delayed academic progression of the student.